Doha: Atmosphere

+In the pre-modern era, Doha's architectural landscape was characterized by densely clustered dwellings interconnected by narrow passageways, a design that offered mutual shade, privacy, and safety to residents.
+This urban configuration persisted until the latter part of the 20th century.
+Traditional building techniques in Doha emphasized climate adaptation.
+Thick stone walls, often reaching 0.6 m in width, served as effective thermal insulators, mitigating heat transfer to the interior.
+Facades typically featured minimal fenestration to maintain privacy and regulate internal temperatures.
+When present, windows were often internal and shuttered, frequently shielded by expansive verandas to minimize solar heat gain.

+The badgheer system was used to facilitate air circulation for cooling.
+This encompassed both windcatchers and wall vents, with the latter being more prevalent in Doha.
+Large open courtyards were integral to promoting air movement within structures.
+Design elements such as horizontal apertures at wall bases and within roof screens generated cooling breezes and air circulation.
+Ornate, perforated gypsum panels served dual purposes, acting as decorative elements while enhancing airflow within domiciles.

-Due to excessive heat from the sun during the summer, some Doha-based building companies have implemented various forms of cooling technology to alleviate the extremely torrid climatic conditions.
-This can include creating optical phenomena such as shadows, as well as more expensive techniques like ventilation, coolants, refrigerants, cryogenics, and dehumidifiers.
+Due to excessive heat from the sun during the summer, some Doha-based building companies implemented various forms of cooling technology to alleviate the extremely torrid climatic conditions in the late 20th century.
+This included creating optical phenomena such as shadows, as well as more expensive techniques like ventilation, coolants, refrigerants, cryogenics, and dehumidifiers.
 Discussions regarding temperature control have also been features of various scheduled events involving large crowds.
-There are other initiatives that attempt to counter the heat by altering working hours, weather alteration methods such as cloud seeding, and using whiter and brighter construction materials to increase the albedo effects.
+Other initiatives attempt to counter the heat by altering working hours, weather alteration methods such as cloud seeding, and using whiter and brighter construction materials to increase the albedo effects.
 Nonetheless, despite these measures, Doha and other areas of Qatar could become uninhabitable for humans due to climate change by the end of the 21st century.

 Planned communities

 One of the largest projects underway in Qatar is Lusail City, a planned community north of Doha which is estimated to be completed by 2020 at a cost of approximately $45bn.
 It is designed to accommodate 450,000 people.
 Al Waab City, another planned community under development, is estimated to cost QR15 bn.
 In addition to housing 8,000 individuals, it will also have shopping malls, educational, and medical facilities.
 Gewan Island is the latest development of UDC comprising a 400,000 sqm mixed use development.